GlueX

-GlueX is a particle physics experiment located at the Thomas Jefferson National Accelerator Facility (JLab) accelerator.
+GlueX is a particle physics experiment located at the Thomas Jefferson National Accelerator Facility (JLab) accelerator in Newport News, Virginia.
 Its primary purpose is to better understand the nature of confinement in quantum chromodynamics (QCD) by identifying a spectrum of hybrid and exotic mesons generated by the excitation of the gluonic field binding the quarks.
 Such mesonic states are predicted to exist outside of the well-established quark model, but none have been definitively identified by previous experiments.
 A broad high-statistics survey of known light mesons up to and including the $J/\psi$ is also underway.